The MOST Shockingly Easy Way To Strip Furniture

-Removing layers of paint from a wood door is so incredibly easy.
+Removing layers of paint is so incredibly easy.
 That is if you’re following the right advice.
 Imagine how much less stressful stripping paint would be if you knew the best products and the exact steps to follow.

 Considering Citri-Strip?
 Yikes!
 They have you fooled.
 Tempted to try oven cleaner?
 Meh, it’s not the best for paint.
 Thinking maybe a heat gun will help?
 Don’t waste your money.